webtranslateit/webtranslateit/README.md

     gem install web_translate_it

 At this point you should have the `wti` executable working.
-If your project if already set up on Web Translate It, open a terminal and type `wti init` to generate the configuration file.
+Create a new project on Web Translate It, open a terminal and type `wti init` to generate a configuration file for your project.

 Execute `wti --help` to see the usage:

+    wti is a command line tool to sync your local translation files with the WebTranslateIt.com service.

+    Usage:
-    Usage: wti [-lcphhv]
+           wti <command> [options]+

+    <command> is one of: pull push add addlocale server stats status st autoconf init
+    [options] are:
+    --config, -c <s>:   Path to a translation.yml file (default: config/translation.yml)
+       --version, -v:   Print version and exit
+          --help, -h:   Show this message

+Here’s more explanation on the commands.

     pull                         Pull target language file(s)
     push                         Push master language file(s)
     add                          Create and push a new master language file addlocale                    Add a new locale to the project server                       Start a synchronisation server
-            stats                        Fetch and display project statistics
+    statu                        Fetch and display project statistics
     init                         Configure your project to sync

-    Synchronization options:
+You can get more information by appending `--help` after each command.
+For instance:

+    $ wti pull --help

+    Options:
-        -l, --locale                     ISO code of a locale to pull or push -c, --config                     Path to a translation.yml file (default: config/translation.yml)
-            --all                        Download or upload all files
+      --locale, -l <s>:   ISO code of a locale to pull or push --all, -a:   Download or upload all files --force, -f:   Force wti pull to download files --help, -h:   Show this message
-            --force                      Force wti pull to download files --merge                      Force WTI to merge this file --ignore_missing             Force WTI to not obsolete missing strings --low_priority               Tells WTI to process this command with a low priority --label                      Apply a label to the changes

-    Server options:
-        -p, --port                       Run server on a specific port (default: 4000)
-        -h, --host                       Run server on a specific host (default: localhost)

-    Other options:
-        -h, --help                       Show this message
-        -v, --version                    Show version

 ## Configuration